-And this is precisely what happened once again in July as the search of the tomb turned up no remains.
+Sadly, this is what happened once again in July 2019 when the search of the tomb turned up no remains.

 “There were no human remains nor funerary urns,” said Vatican spokesman Alessandro Gisotti.
 The tomb led to an expansive underground space that was “completely empty,” and “had no human remains.”

-For the Orlandi family, searching for Emanuela with so much dedication and patience for nearly four decades, it was a huge blow.
+For the Orlandi family, who had been searching for the missing girl’s remains with much dedication and patience for nearly four decades, it was a huge blow.

 “We expected everything today, but not to find two empty tombs,” said Sgro on behalf of the family.
 “We want to know why we were sent there, and why there was nothing.”

-“Part of me was relieved that Emanuela was not there,” he said, adding that his family has gotten used to the “illusions and disillusions” of this wild goose chase that merely wants to find a relative’s remains.
-Not gold, riches, or fortune — but closure and dignity.
+For his part, brother Pietro Orlandi said, “Part of me was relieved that Emanuela was not there,” adding that his family has gotten used to the “illusions and disillusions” of this wild goose chase.

-“For the first time in 36 years, the Vatican has concretely donor something important,” which “signals a change of position.”
-He explained that when he asked Pope Francis for help in 2013, he was merely told that his sister was ‘in heaven,’ and that was that.
+“For the first time in 36 years, the Vatican has concretely done something important,” which “signals a change of position.”
+He explained that when he asked Pope Francis for help in 2013, he was merely told that his sister was “in heaven” and that was that.

-Pietro Orlandi added that this shift in attitude was a relief since the refusal of offering help seemed like “an admission that there is a possibility of internal responsibility” on the Vatican’s behalf.
+Pietro Orlandi even speculated the Vatican’s refusal to help seemed like “an admission that there is a possibility of internal responsibility” on their part.